-We believe in the essential, absolute, eternal Deity, and the real and proper, but perfect and sinless, humanity of our Lord Jesus Christ; that Christ is the eternal Son of God, and God the Son, the Second Person of the Trinity, being very and eternal God, of one substance and equal with the Father (John 1:1-2); that when the fulness of time was come, He took upon Him man’s nature, with all the essential properties thereof, including a perfect human spirit, soul, and body, yet without sin; that He was conceived by the power of the Holy Spirit in the womb of the virgin Mary, of her substance; that the two whole, perfect and distinct natures, the Godhead and Manhood, were inseparably joined together in one Person, without conversion, composition, or confusion; that this Person is very God and very Man, yet one Christ, the only Mediator between God and man (Philippians 2:5-8); that, on the human side, Christ became and remained a perfect man (Luke 2:40); that He was without sin throughout His life; that He could not sin; that He retained His absolute deity, being at the same time very God and very man; and that His earthlife sometimes functioned within the sphere of that which was human and sometimes within the sphere of that which was divine.
+We believe in the essential, absolute, eternal Deity, and the real and proper, but perfect and sinless, humanity of our Lord Jesus Christ; that Christ is the eternal Son of God, and God the Son, the Second Person of the Trinity, being very and eternal God, of one substance and equal with the Father (John 1:1-2); that when the fulness of time was come, He took upon Him man’s nature, with all the essential properties thereof, including a perfect human spirit, soul, and body, yet without sin; that He was conceived by the power of the Holy Spirit in the womb of a virgin, of her substance; that the two whole, perfect and distinct natures, the Godhead and Manhood, were inseparably joined together in one Person, without conversion, composition, or confusion; that this Person is very God and very Man, yet one Christ, the only Mediator between God and man (Philippians 2:5-8); that, on the human side, Christ became and remained a perfect man (Luke 2:40); that He was without sin throughout His life; that He could not sin; that He retained His absolute deity, being at the same time very God and very man; and that His earthlife sometimes functioned within the sphere of that which was human and sometimes within the sphere of that which was divine.

 We believe that the Lord Jesus Christ in His human nature thus united to the Divine, was sanctified, anointed with the Holy Spirit above measure; that He had within Him all the treasures of wisdom and knowledge; that it pleased the Father that in Him all fulness should dwell; that He was holy, harmless, undefiled, and full of grace and truth; and that He was thoroughly furnished to execute the office of Mediator and Surety.

-We believe that the doctrine of the Blood of the Lord Jesus Christ is of great importance in the Bible; that Christ’s Blood has been under attack in centuries past as well as in recent decades by modernist apostates, Mary Baker Eddy, R. B. Thieme, Jr., John MacArthur, Jr., and others; that Christ’s Blood is not a mere figure of speech or “metonym” to be equal to “death”; that Old Testament sacrifices had two distinct parts: (1) the death of the sacrifice; and (2) the application of the blood of the sacrifice; that death was not sufficient, but the blood had to be applied properly (Exodus 12:6-7; Leviticus 16:6, 14, 15); that it is the blood that makes “atonement for the soul” (Leviticus 17:11); that Christ’s Blood was “shed for the remission of sins” (Matthew 26:28); that Christ’s Blood “purchased” the Church (Acts 20:28); that Christ’s Blood was from God, as to its source, hence, it is Divine (Acts 20:28); that Christ’s Blood provides redemption (Ephesians 1:7; Colossians 1:14; 1 Peter 1:18-19; Revelation 5:9); that Christ’s Blood is incorruptible (1 Peter 1:18-19); that Christ’s Blood propitiates God the Father; that Christ’s Blood justifies us (Romans 5:9); that Christ’s Blood brings us near to God (Ephesians 2:13); that Christ’s Blood gives us peace (Colossians 1:20); that Christ’s Blood provides forgiveness (Ephesians 1:7; Colossians 1:14; Hebrews 9:22); that Christ’s Blood provides reconciliation to God (Colossians 1:20); that Christ’s Blood purges the conscience (Hebrews 9:14), purifies the heavenly things (Hebrews 9:23), cleanses us from all sin (1 John 1:7), and washes us from our sins (Revelation 1:5; 7:14); that some of Christ’s Blood was taken by Him to heaven and placed on the heavenly mercy seat thus cleansing the heavenly tabernacle (Hebrews 9:12-14, 18-24; 10:19-22); that Christ’s Blood is now in heaven as the “Blood of sprinkling” (Hebrews 12:22-24); that Christ’s Blood gives us boldness and access to the holiest in heaven (Hebrews 10:19); that Christ’s Blood makes us perfect in every good work to do His will (Hebrews 13:21); and that Christ’s Blood overcomes Satan (Revelation 12:11).
+We believe that the doctrine of the Blood of the Lord Jesus Christ is of great importance in the Bible; that Christ’s Blood has been under attack in centuries past as well as in recent decades by modernist apostates, Mary Baker Eddy, R. B. Thieme, Jr., and others; that Christ’s Blood is not a mere figure of speech or “metonym” to be equal to “death”; that Old Testament sacrifices had two distinct parts: (1) the death of the sacrifice; and (2) the application of the blood of the sacrifice; that death was not sufficient, but the blood had to be applied properly (Exodus 12:6-7; Leviticus 16:6, 14, 15); that it is the blood that makes “atonement for the soul” (Leviticus 17:11); that Christ’s Blood was “shed for the remission of sins” (Matthew 26:28); that Christ’s Blood “purchased” the Church (Acts 20:28); that Christ’s Blood was from God, as to its source, hence, it is Divine (Acts 20:28); that Christ’s Blood provides redemption (Ephesians 1:7; Colossians 1:14; 1 Peter 1:18-19; Revelation 5:9); that Christ’s Blood is incorruptible (1 Peter 1:18-19); that Christ’s Blood propitiates God the Father; that Christ’s Blood justifies us (Romans 5:9); that Christ’s Blood brings us near to God (Ephesians 2:13); that Christ’s Blood gives us peace (Colossians 1:20); that Christ’s Blood provides forgiveness (Ephesians 1:7; Colossians 1:14; Hebrews 9:22); that Christ’s Blood provides reconciliation to God (Colossians 1:20); that Christ’s Blood purges the conscience (Hebrews 9:14), purifies the heavenly things (Hebrews 9:23), cleanses us from all sin (1 John 1:7), and washes us from our sins (Revelation 1:5; 7:14); that some of Christ’s Blood was taken by Him to heaven and placed on the heavenly mercy seat thus cleansing the heavenly tabernacle (Hebrews 9:12-14, 18-24; 10:19-22); that Christ’s Blood is now in heaven as the “Blood of sprinkling” (Hebrews 12:22-24); that Christ’s Blood gives us boldness and access to the holiest in heaven (Hebrews 10:19); that Christ’s Blood makes us perfect in every good work to do His will (Hebrews 13:21); and that Christ’s Blood overcomes Satan (Revelation 12:11).

 We believe that Christ was made like unto us in all things, sin and its consequences only excepted, from which He was clearly void, both in His flesh and in His spirit; that in fulfillment of prophecy He came first to Israel as her Messiah-King, and that, being rejected of that nation, He, according to the eternal counsels of God, gave His life as a ransom for all (John 1:11; Acts 2:23; 1 Timothy 2:6.); that He came to be the Lamb without spot, Who, by the shedding of His incorruptible Blood in the sacrifice of Himself once made, (1 Peter 1:18-19; Acts 20:28) takes away the sin of the world (John 1:29); that in Him is no sin (1 John 3:5); that all the rest of us, although born again in Christ by faith, offend in many things; and that if we say we have no sin, we deceive ourselves, and the truth is not in us (I John 1:10).